EdOber-DA/python-api-challenge/README.md

 * Word document with 2 Screen Shots showing the VacationPy solution: Heatmap and the Heatmap with markers showing the solutions

 * An 'Output' folder with:
-  * All of the scatter plots as .png files
+  * All of the scatter plots as .png files (Note: Observations and Insights for the plots are in cells after the plots graphs in the WeatherPy Notebook)

     * 4 plots for north south latitudes combined for temperature, humidity, cloud cover and wind